rodrigoczlopes/rodrigoczlopes/README.md

  - 💻 Hi there, i'm Rodrigo.
- - 👨🏼‍💻 Developer Javascript with React, Node and studying Java.
+ - 👨🏼‍💻 Developer Javascript with React and studying Java.

 - 🎯Languages and Tools: